 Choosing contractors to work on your home can be intimidating, especially when looking for electrical work.
 You want someone who will respect your home, do the job well, and charge you a reasonable price for the work.
 When it comes to electrical jobs, safety is also paramount.

 It’s worth finding a reputable local electrician from Terrigal whether you’re doing full renovations or adding a few extra outlets.
-Here are six tips for finding the right electrician to keep on file for when issues arise.
+Here are six tips for finding the right local electrician to keep on file for when issues arise.

 Start by asking your network if they have an electrician they recommend working with.
 Ideally, you’ll get your recommendation from someone who has recently used their services for a similar project, rather than someone plugging their best friend’s company.